picture of teen asleep in class for which our student sleep resources can help

 Student Sleep Resources

-Teens today are not getting enough sleep which can affect their health and performance at school.
+Teens today are not getting enough sleep which can affect their mood, health, and performance at school.
 On this page you’ll find a variety student sleep resources including tips, recommendations, and links to more in depth information.

 A) Students not getting enough sleep